 If you really want to understand an antenna’s performance, you need to realize that most antennas are directional.
 That is, they perform differently depending on how you aim them.
-So if you’re really going to delve into antenna performance, you need to look at a polar plot like this one:
+So if you’re really going to delve into antenna performance, you need to look at a set of charts like this one:polarplots

-So really when you look at a gain chart and polar plots you’ll get an idea how that particular antenna is going to perform, at least in theory.
-When you get the antenna into place, it can be affected by everything from the trees and hills in front of you to the weather on a particular day.
-Of course, starting with the best information will help, but in the end the only true measure of how an antenna will perform for you… is how it does perform.
+Here’s what to interpret from looking at a gain chart and polar plots.
+You’ll get an idea how that particular antenna is going to perform.
+At least you’ll see how it performed in one testing location.
+When you get the antenna into place, things may be different.
+Tons of factors can affect antenna performance.
+From the trees and hills in front of you to the weather on a particular day, it all affects antennas.
+Of course, starting with the best information will help.
+In the end the only true measure of how an antenna will perform for you… is how it does perform.

 If you’re looking for any sort of information on any antenna we offer at Solid Signal, call us at 888-233-7563.
 Real antenna technicians are waiting to take your call during Easy Coast business hours!